 SubscribeA Bit More About Me

-I'm also the author of a few books, including Bullshit, Backlash and Bleeding Hearts: A Confused Person's Guide to the Great Race Row (2004).
+You may remember me from the radio or the TV or the Sunday Star Times or Metro.
+I'm also the author of such books as Bullshit, Backlash and Bleeding Hearts: A Confused Person's Guide to the Great Race Row, Civil War and Other Optimistic Predictions, and Bullrush